markusmoenig/Eldiron/Readme.md

 Newly added features:

-* Completely reworked Regions view, now has 3 modes for drawing tiles, editing area and assigning behavior nodes to areas.
+* Completely reworked the Regions view, now has 3 modes for drawing tiles, editing areas and assigning behavior nodes to areas.
 * Regions now support transparency and up to 4 layers of tiles.
 * Working Systems, every character can now call system behavior trees for common functionality (combat, crafting etc).